Favourited 857 times

-We are a newly married couple building our home in Raja Ampat.
+We are a young family building our home in Raja Ampat.

-Our names are Jack (English diving instructor with business in london) and Adecya (Indonesian).
+Our names are Jack (English diving instructor with business in london) and Adecya (Indonesian) and Bodhin our little boy.

 If you google Raja Ampat you'll see it described as the the last paradise on Earth which is arguably sadly true but like most places is facing many issues with unsustainable growth.

 We are working with the local community to build our home as ecologically friendly as we can and use as many permaculture ideas as we can.
+We have a huge hugelkultur garden around 80 fruit trees and have planted over 250 trees in total and about the same amount of orchids and other plants.
 We work with the local community to protect the reefs and surrounding area and we’d like to start more projects with the local community.

 The underwater pictures you can see are of our reef, 20 meters from the shoreline.
-Together with the locals we have protected it for the last year.
-We have sea eagles, birds of paradise, hornbills, parrots, cockatoos, maleo birds, cous-cous', sugar-gliders, many butterflies, turtles, octopus, giant clams, reef fish, walking sharks, cuttlefish, mantas (if the season) baby black tip reef sharks, all kinds of reef fish all in our the garden/reef and 4 dogs/puppies called Chilli, Peppa, Rokok and Kopi.
+Together with the locals we have protected it for the 4 years.
+We have sea eagles, birds of paradise, hornbills, parrots, cockatoos, maleo birds, cous-cous', sugar-gliders, many butterflies, turtles, octopus, giant clams, walking sharks, cuttlefish, mantas (if the season) baby black tip reef sharks, all kinds of reef fish all in our the garden/reef and 3 dogs called Chilli, Peppa and Rokok.

 DIY and building projects